luansantosti/todonow/README.md

 # todonow
-A simple todo-list app built in react.js/redux
+A simple todo-list app built in vite #reduxtoolkit